Employer branding has made the cut on the list of strategic business priorities for many…

-Get inspired to improve your employee experience by global businesses that made it onto Forbes’ World’s Best Employers list.
+Get inspired to improve your employee experience and EVP by global businesses that made it onto Forbes’ World’s Best Employers list.

 Forbes has recently published one of our favourite lists of 2021: ‘World’s Best Employers’.
 Samsung, IBM and Microsoft nabbed the top three spots.
 But we want to shine the spotlight on some of the other companies featured in the list.
 We’ve taken a dive into three well-known to discover what we can learn from their approach to employee experience (EX).

 What you can learn from…their approach to careers

 Amazon invests heavily in career development – with a whopping $1.2 billion promised by 2025.
 This, combined with a global mentorship program, and 13 global affinity groups including the Black Employee Network (BEN) and Amazon Women in Engineering (AWE), demonstrating their commitment to inclusion and supporting career development for all.

 They say: Vice president of workforce development Ardine Williams said: “We want to put people onto a career path.”

 We say: Industries everywhere are feeling the bite of the Great Resignation.
 Encourage your people to stick with you by showing them the career paths open to them.
 Make the link between their work and their own personal purpose.

 What you can learn from… their approach to remote working

 A decade before the Covid pandemic hit, Dell was already embracing remote working with a hybrid working model.
 According to a report by Forbes, the remote working balance led to greater engagement, productivity and diversity in the workplace.